 This legislation was debated for years in the New York state legislature.
 It finally passed on New Year’s Eve of 2016.
 It is one of the strongest step therapy bills in the nation, if not the strongest.
 This new law, signed by the governor, doesn't ban step therapy, but makes it easier for doctors to override such protocols, allowing the doctor instead of the insurance company to decide the best treatment plan for the patient.

 Seeing how successful the Advocacy Action Network was in the Northeast, we decided to duplicate the “Advocacy Action Network” in other regions of the country.
-Now NPF also has the Midwest Advocacy Action Network and the Southern Advocacy Action Network and the Western Advocacy Action Network.
+Now NPF also has the Midwest Advocacy Action Network, the Southern Advocacy Action Network and the Western Advocacy Action Network.

 Each network is led by an NPF advocacy staffer.
-For example, Patrick Stone (Director of Government Relations) leads the network in the Northeast, MaryAnn McCabe (State Government Relations Manager) leads the network in the Midwest, and Amy Prentice (State Government Relations Manager) leads the network in the South.
-The West Coast Advocacy Action Network, run by McCabe and Stone, will begin in the fall.
+For example, Patrick Stone (Director of Government Relations) leads the network in the Northeast, Angie Thies (State Government Relations Manager) leads the network in the Midwest, Amy Prentice (State Government Relations Manager) leads the network in the South, and Brittany Duffy-Goche (State Government Relations Manager) leads the network in the West.

 The Advocacy Action Networks were engineered deliberately to empower their advocates to elevate the patient voice.
 These networks have been very successful because their advocates purposefully engage their lawmakers to take action, resulting in legislative victories.
 These victories have impacted the lives of thousands of patients across all diseases – not just psoriatic disease.
 That is something everyone involved can feel good about.

 We are very pleased and proud to share the success of our Advocacy Action Networks.
-If you are interested in advocacy and would like to join an Advocacy Action Network, please contact MaryAnn McCabe (firstname.lastname@example.org) to get involved.
+If you are interested in advocacy and would like to join an Advocacy Action Network, please contact Amy Prentice at [email protected] to get involved.